boyuren158/DirichletFactor/README.md

 # DirichletFactor
-Dirichlet factor analysis model and its application in microbiome data analysis More will come.
+Dirichlet factor analysis model and its application in microbiome data analysis.